CLNEulalia/Express-Mongoose/readme.md

 - What is MVC?
 What are the different parts of MVC?
 How do they relate?
 - What is CRUD?
 - What is REST?
 What is RESTful Routing?
 Using a resource, draw out a table of RESTful routes

-## Homework

-Your homework assignment is to build [YUM](https://git.generalassemb.ly/ga-wdi-exercises/yum#part-ii-add-express).

 ## Resources